isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

 The default operations are conceptually a matched set.
 Their semantics are interrelated.
 Users will be surprised if copy/move construction and copy/move assignment do logically different things.
 Users will be surprised if constructors and destructors do not provide a consistent view of resource management.
-Users will be surprised if copy and move don't reflect the way constructors and destructors work.
+Users will be surprised if copy and move don’t reflect the way constructors and destructors work.

 ##### Example, bad